Basal thumb arthritis

 Image credit: Miranda Buhler

-If the short ropes that hold the bones together (ligaments) and muscles are not keeping the bone ends well-aligned or under a lot of stress and strain, then the force that goes through the joint can cause injury to the covering on the bone ends (cartilage), ligaments and bone.
+If the short ropes that hold the bones together (ligaments) and muscles are not keeping the bone ends well-aligned, then the force that goes through the joint can cause injury to the covering on the bone ends (cartilage), ligaments and bone.

-This gradual injury can cause swelling (inflammation), reduce movement and result in pain in the base of your thumb.
+This gradual injury can cause swelling (inflammation), stiffness and pain at the base of your thumb.
 Recovery may be limited by repeated stress and strain and other factors such as age.

-The basal joint is a very mobile joint, which allows the wide range of movement we need for hand use such as grip, pinch, and fine manipulation.
-This high mobility leaves the joint with poor stability, which increases the risk of damage to the tissues around the joint.
+The basal joint is very mobile, which allows the wide range of movement we need for hand use such as grip, pinch, and fine manipulation.
+This high mobility makes the joint less stable stability, which increases the risk of damage to the tissues around the joint.

 You are more at risk if:

-• you are more than 40 years old
+• you are more than 40 years of age

 • your work involves repetitive movement or loading of your thumb

-• you have had a previous injury or fracture to your basal thumb
+• you've had a previous injury or fracture to your basal thumb

 • you have other family members with thumb base osteoarthritis.